Cloud vs. Legacy Applications

-One of the main distinction between On-Premise (Legacy) and Cloud Enterprise Performance Management (EPM) software is how they are deployed and accessed by its users.
-While Legacy or On-Premise systems are housing on computers and servers, Cloud systems live on servers the software vendors own and are readily accessible through the web browser.
+One of the main distinctions between On-Premise (Legacy) and Cloud Enterprise Performance Management (EPM) software is how they are deployed and accessed by their users.
+While Legacy or On-Premise systems are housed on computers and servers, Cloud systems live on servers the software vendors own and are readily accessible through the web browser.

-As an organization and business, you may be apprehensive of introducing new technologies for management of processes and data for many reasons.
+As an organization and business, you may be apprehensive about introducing new technologies for the management of processes and data for many reasons.
 Let’s look at some factors to consider when choosing one EPM deployment method over the other.

 What is Enterprise Performance Management?

-Firstly, let’s understand what Enterprise (or Corporate) Performance Management is and how its tools help organizations analyze, report and better understand the business operations and performance.
+Firstly, let’s understand what Enterprise (or Corporate) Performance Management is and how its tools help organizations analyze, report, and better understand business operations and performance.

 Common EPM processes include planning, budgeting, forecasting, and reporting on the financial results for the office of finance to see.
 Critical for managing a business, EPM software intersects both financial and operational data into insights to drive accurate decision-making and allow the organization to safely execute these calculated strategies and plans.

-Although Cloud solutions are operating expenses and On-Premise as capital expenses, this does not necessarily mean its deployment costs less than an on-site (On-Premise) deployment.
-Take time to compare and calculate the cost of ownership over a set period to observe the actual comparison of the two options.
+Although Cloud solutions are usually operating expenses and On-Premise capital expenses, it does not necessarily mean Cloud deployment costs less than an on-site (On-Premise) deployment.
+Take time to compare and calculate the cost of ownership over a set period of time (i.e. a 2-year period to a 5-year period) to observe the actual comparison of the two options.

 Customizations and Maintenance